beckyphan/repondez-sil-vous-plait/README.md

 ## Usage

 This application allows guests to submit data, including name, meal choice for an event, and guests/guest info.

 Users can view all attendees, but may not alter anyone on the guest list other than their own plus-one's.
+Users can log in anytime to update their plus-one's or plus-one's meals, or update their own meal/RSVP.

 Ideally, guests would not overlap by bringing the same plus-one's and plus-one's need not make an account as they are accounted for by their host/user.

 database schema is as follows: